-Includes 16,672,281 shares of common stock reserved for future issuance under our 2021 Equity Incentive Plan and 1,342,773 shares of common stock reserved for future issuance under our 2021 Employee Stock Purchase Plan.
-The number of shares of our common stock reserved for issuance under our 2021 Equity Incentive Plan automatically increases on the first day of each fiscal year continuing through January 1, 2031, in an amount equal to 5.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our Board.
-Pursuant to this provision, we added 5,539,145 shares of common stock that are available for issuance under the 2021 Equity Incentive Plan on January 1, 2022, which is not reflected in the table above.
-The number of shares reserved under the 2021 Employee Stock Purchase Plan automatically increases on the first day of each fiscal year and continuing through January 1, 2031, in an amount equal to the lesser of (i) 1.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and (ii) 2,685,546 shares; provided, however, that before the date of any such increase, our Board may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
-Prior to December 31, 2021 our Board determined that no increase was necessary to the shares of common stock available for issuance under the 2021 Employee Stock Purchase Plan on January 1, 2022.
+(2) Includes 16,672,281 shares of common stock reserved for future issuance under our 2021 Equity Incentive Plan and 1,342,773 shares of common stock reserved for future issuance under our 2021 Equity Incentive Plan automatically increases on the first day of each fiscal year continuing through January 1, 2031, in an amount equal to 5.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our Board.
+Pursuant to this provision, we added 5,539,145 shares of common stock that are available for issuance under the 2021 Equity Incentive Plan automatically increases on the first day of each fiscal year and continuing through January 1, 2031, in a amount equal to the lesser of (i) 1.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a mount equal to the lesser of (i) 1.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and (ii) 2,685,546 shares; provided, however, that before the date of any such increase, our Board may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
+Prior to December 31, 2021 our Board determined that no increase was necessary to the shares of common stock available for issuance under the 2021 Employee Stock Purchase Plan dut to 2021 Employee Stock Purchase Plan on January 1, 2022.